JayO-1/system-design-101/README.md

 * Store many TB (or PB) of data
 * Very data-intensive workload
 * Much easier to horizontally scale
   * If SQL databases are read-heavy, then scaling is relatively simple as we just need more read-replicas.
-However, if they are write-heavy, then we either make the sacrifice of consistency to facilitate horizontal scaling or block writes to ensure strong consistency, and focus on vertical scaling
+However, if they are write-heavy, then we either make the sacrifice of consistency to facilitate horizontal scaling or use row-level locked writes to ensure strong consistency, and focus on vertical scaling
 * Very high throughput for IOPS

 Sample data well-suited for NoSQL: